HTML-CSS-DOM-chat/Guides-Tutorials/flex-box-guide/chapter-01.md

-<h2>A bit of history</h2>
+##A bit of history

-You may think that Flexbox is just a new experimental CSS3 technology; I have not been able to find a copy of the original specification of Flexbox, but it probably dates back to 10-15 years ago, when the web had not reached yet the potential of these days.
-I hope someone will help me to glean some infos about it while reading this series of articles, because I searched for hours, but I couldn't find anything trustable.
+You may think that `flexbox` is an experimental `CSS3` technology, however its origins date back at least 10-15 years, when the web was still in its infancy.
+If anyone knows the true origin of `flexbox` please feel free to leave a comment, I searched for hours, but I couldn't find anything solid.

-Those years we thought that the internet had reached already its full maturity, but those times seem today light years away.
-Internet was basically a bunch of advertising pages, but today interactivity is increased and every day we see the birth of new sites that are actually real programs once unthinkable in a web browser.
+Back then it was thought that the internet had reached its full maturity.
+On reflection the internet was basically a bunch of advertising pages.
+Today, interactivity has increased and every day sees the birth of new websites that act like real applications, which was once unthinkable in a web browser.

-<strong>Flexbox born both for a real purpose, and for the foresight to see the future of the web.</strong> In fact, although its immediate utility was to create the layout for XUL applications (like Firefox , Thunderbird and thousands of related extensions ) it was possible already to see the real purpose of this technology: <strong>the web would become more interactive and it would be needed an efficient and intelligent way to create layouts of applications</strong>.
+`flexbox` was born to resolve a real problem, whilst having the foresight to aid the future of the web.

+In fact its immediate purpose was to create layouts for XUL applications (like Firefox , Thunderbird and thousands of related extensions ) it was possible already to see the real purpose of this technology and its use in the future:

+**The web would become more interactive and we would needed an efficient and intelligent way to create layouts for our applications**.

-CSS2 has many limitations due to its document-oriented nature; the web was not designed to create applications.
-If XMLHTTP ( AJAX ) has revolutionized the use of JavaScript, Flexbox will revolutionize the use of CSS.
-The document-oriented CSS also becomes app-oriented now. <strong>If in the past it wasn't a necessity to create toolbar, advanced modules, panels and datagrids, nowadays has become a priority, and Flexbox comes to the rescue</strong>.
+`CSS2` has many limitations due to its document-oriented nature; the web was not designed to create applications.
+If `XMLHTTP` ( ajax ) has revolutionized the use of JavaScript, `flexbox` should revolutionize the use of CSS.

+The document-oriented CSS used for several years, also has to serve the purpose of application-oriented CSS.
+In the past it wasn't a necessity to create user interfaces like, toolbar, advanced modules, panels and datagrids.
+However at present this is a priority, and `flexbox` may come to the rescue.

-<em><strong>Flexbox is the potential solution to many problems of layout so far impossible to solve with CSS2</strong></em>
+**Flexbox has the potential to solve many problems of complex layouts, which are seen as impossible to solve with CSS2.**

-In this series of articles will be shown how to design a very special layout created exclusively using Flexbox, together to all its benefits and its operating logic.
+In this series of articles will be designing a very special layout created exclusively using `flexbox`, highlighting all of its benefits and operating logic.

-Although I've used Flexbox with XUL for years, even for me this is a new world, so I'll try to guide you in the intricate design issues looking at them with the eyes of a complete newbie.
+Although I've used Flexbox with XUL for years, this is a new world to me, so I'll try to my best to guide you with what could be a very important component of the websites of tomorrow.

+###What specification?###

+Using `flexbox` today could be a real pain, since there are 3 major implementations / specifications, each very different.

+The first specification is vendor prefixed, so our CSS would require maintance, which isn't ideal.

+**In this series we shall be looking at the last specification.
+We shall be this specification to create an application based design, such as an administration panel for a website, where old browser support isn't a priority.**

 Stay tuned and follow us at <a href="http://chat.stackoverflow.com/rooms/29074" target="_blank">HTML/CSS Room</a>

-<h2>About its implementation status</h2>

-Using flexbox today could be a real pain, since there are 3 mayor implementations that sadly differ a lot; also the first spec is vendor prefixed, so our CSS could result in something horrible to maintain and that's not what we like.
-We should use just the last spec, but in particular environments, such as the administration panel of a website, where old browser support isn't a priority. [to continue...]